-- Proactive enforcement of Private Rental Sector Minimum Energy Efficiency Standards. - Enable residents to maximise incomes, accessing all eligible benefits and ensuring they are on the most appropriate energy tariff for their use or are able to access affordable heating oil solutions. - Support and encourage residents to install energy efficiency improvements, drawing down national funding where available. - Encourage new developments to minimise the energy demand through their design and orientation and maximise sustainable energy, local energy networks and battery storage. - Support free standing decentralised, renewable and/or low carbon energy networks, subject to the acceptability of wider impacts. - Help energy companies to target fuel poor and vulnerable households for energy efficiency measures.
+- Proactive enforcement of Private Rental Sector Minimum Energy Efficiency Standards. - Enable residents to maximise incomes, accessing all eligible benefits and ensuring they are on the most appropriate energy tariff for their use or can access affordable heating oil solutions. - Support and encourage residents to install energy efficiency improvements, with a particular focus on those unable to access mains gas for heating and of solid wall construction, drawing down national funding where available. - Encourage new developments to minimise the energy demand through

+- their design and orientation and maximise sustainable energy, local energy networks and battery storage. - Support free standing decentralised, renewable and/or low carbon energy networks, subject to the acceptability of wider impacts. - Help energy companies to target fuel poor and vulnerable households for energy efficiency measures.